DrVicki/more-javascript-functions/more-javascript.md

+## Refresher:

 A function is a named and parameterized block of JavaScript code you define once, and can then invoke over and over again.

-Here are some simple examples:
+   - Here are some simple examples:

 ```
 // Functions are parameterized blocks of JavaScript code that we can invoke.